I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Frank was a signaller during the Battle of the Somme, another military disaster of gargantuan proportions.
 He had crawled out into the battlefield to repair a severed telegraph line.
 A regimental association describes that Frank’s legs had been almost blown off in a shell burst: “Frank had lain in No Man’s Land under enemy fire from dawn until dusk before an army doctor risked his life to crawl out and administer morphine.”

 It was doubly harrowing for Amy as she later received a postcard from her son that was postmarked November 16.
-How could this be, she enquired?
+How could this be, she inquired?
 His death was confirmed in the finality of the statement “Regret there is no reason to doubt.”

-Charles Beechey was a private soldier with the Royal Fusiliers.
+Charles Beechey was a private with the Royal Fusiliers.
 He too had been at the Somme and had written home that his brother’s death was an enormous shock even though we are “more or less accustomed to death out here.”

 Then, he got the good news that he was being shipped out to East Africa.
 This little-known theatre of war took the lives of 300,000 men, but this has to be considered minor in light of the carnage on the battlefields of Flanders.